jakkulabs/PowervRA/docs/functions/New-vRAPropertyDefinition.md

 ```

 ### -IntegerDisplay
-The form display option for integer
+The form display option for Integer

 ```yaml
 Type: String